PrairieLearn/PrairieLearn/docs/workspaces/index.md

 ## What to Tell Students

-Before any real quizzes or exams it is recommended that instructors run through Prarielearn basics with their students to give students a chance to get used to the Prarielearn environment.

-The following are the most important instructions to give:

-- How to save/submit so that students do not lose any work e.g. the difference between save only vs. save and submit buttons.

-- Advise on workspace-specific instructions, e.g. how to interrupt/restart the kernel in Jupyter workspaces.
+Instructors are strongly encouraged to allow students to get exposed to the PrairieLearn workspace environment, as well as specific workspaces to be used in a course, before any formal quizzes or exams.
+In particular, some workspaces may behave in ways that students need to be aware of.
+Instructors should provide students with instructions on:

+- How to save their work and submit.
+Students should understand the difference between saving files inside the workspace environment and saving/submitting it on PrairieLearn itself.
+In particular, it should be clear to students that files saved inside the workspace are not automatically graded.

+- Workspace-specific instructions.
+Different workspace environments may include different instructions for saving files, compiling, testing and otherwise using the environment, as well as different directory structures that may be relevant in some contexts.
+Additionally, some workspaces may require additional actions in specific cases.
+For example, for the Jupyter workspace, students may need to know how to interrupt or restart the kernel.

-- Set expectations about workspace start times (in the worst case, a workspace may take several minutes as new machines are started and as images are pulled)
+- Expectations about workspace start times.
+In the worst case, a workspace may take several minutes as new machines are started and as images are pulled.
+This may be especially important in timed assessments, where the workspace starting time may affect the student's ability to complete their work.